EdoParis/BlazorCharts/BlazorCharts/README.md

 **Namespaces**
-	- BlazorCharts.Charts
+	- BlazorGraphs.Charts
-	- BlazorCharts.Models
+	- BlazorGraphs.Models
-	- BlazorCharts.Structures
+	- BlazorGraphs.Structures

 **How to use**